 Rafiolia - Chios Sweet Pumpkin Phyllo Pastries

 This Greek recipe for a sweet phyllo pastry filled with pumpkin is a very traditional dessert from the Aegean island of Chios.
 Similar Greek dessert recipes from the Aegean islands go by various names, such as rafiolia and keramidopites, or tile cakes, because they once were baked on hot ceramic roofing tiles, like a makeshift griddle.
 If you have a baker's stone for bread baking, try baking the little pumpkin pastries directly on top of it instead of frying them.
-You can make the filling savory by replacing the cinnamon and nutmeg with a little crumbled feta cheese and some chopped herbs such as dill or parsley.
+You can make the filling savory by replacing the cinnamon and nutmeg with a little crumbled cashew cheese (for vegans) or feta cheese and some chopped herbs such as dill or parsley.

 - 1 pound commercial phyllo defrosted and at room temperature

 - 1 cup extra virgin Greek olive oil (for vegans) or melted unsalted butter

 - 1 1/2 pounds pumpkin peeled, seeded, and cut into chunks

 - 2 teaspoons olive oil